HaikuTeam/animator/QA.md

 If I am at or over the private project limit: When I try to publish a new project for the first time, I cannot select "Private" with a CTA to go pro
 If I am at or over the private project limit: For public projects, if I try to toggle Public->Private in the share modal, I receive a notice with a CTA to go pro
 If I am at or over the private project limit: For existing private projects, I am able to toggle Private->Public->Private as desired
-If I try to offline export a project with Cmd+E or the project menu, I am blocked with a CTA to go pro When I publish a project, the Video option is grayed out and the GIF option is lower quality (15 FPS)
+If I try to offline export a project with the project menu, I am blocked with a CTA to go pro When I publish a project, the Video option is grayed out and the GIF option is lower quality (15 FPS)

 Paid User UX (while logged in as a paid user)